clock Average Read Time: 9 Mins

 Many women notice an increase in belly fat as they approach menopause — even if they aren’t gaining weight on the scale.
 Women often notice thinner legs or smaller rear and bigger tummy.
 This is due to a decreasing level of estrogen, progesterone, and testosterone at menopause which influence where fat is stored.
 While the genetic factors related to weight and overall fat distribution can’t be changed, we can look for the best ways to reduce belly fat and control menopausal weight gain.
 The first step is to reverse the decreasing hormone levels.10

 Even if you aren’t experiencing lower belly fat accumulation, menopause creates many other weight and fat deposition concerns.
 As you age your lean muscle mass decreases while you have more stored fat.
-This is a natural result of lowered testosterone levels
+This is a natural result of lowered testosterone levels.

 The symptoms of decreasing hormones can adversely impact your quality of life.
 Beyond the weight changes, increased fat deposition, and changes in your body’s overall shape, decreased hormones at menopause can lower your energy levels, decrease libido through vaginal change, and initiate mood swings.
 All of this added together can cause a storm of problems.